 The Department of Home Affairs is thanked for providing data from the National Population Register and Statistics South Africa is thanked for providing unit record cause-of-death data and the National Department of Health for providing data from the District Health Information System.
+Prof Tom Moultrie is thanked for reviewing the report.
 Ms Carron Finnan is thanked for her assistance in the editing and layout of the report.